vincentvilo/ocr-stats-recorder/README.md

 * Add customized options for the program to work with the user's display settings (i.e. colorblind options).
 * Track overshooting/undershooting when aiming at the bots; could help users improve their aim.
 * Webpage to create a leaderboard for the Valorant community.
+* Have program able to work for different challenges (streak mode)
+* Read and record difficulty of range
+* Record what gun is being used

 ## Bugs
 * The recorder might not work depending on the game's color intensity since the program relies on color detection.
 A new version is being created to account for these differences, but in the meantime, the graphics settings that work with the program are shown here.